-Snohomish men accused of neo-Nazi ties are still in Texas
+Snohomish County men accused of neo-Nazi ties are still in Texas

 A man accused of being part of a neo-Nazi group in Washington state appears headed for federal prison.

 But his friend Kaleb Cole remains unaccounted for.
 King County says he is the leader of "Atomwaffen Division" in Washington.

 King County officials say they remain concerned that members of the neo-Nazi group “Atomwaffen Division” (which means "atomic weapons" in German) are taking steps toward “ideologically motivated violence.”